 Best-selling: Pig Earth

-Opening in 2008, Berwick Brewing Company is one of the oldest brew pubs in the area.
+Opened in 2008, Berwick Brewing Company is one of the oldest brew pubs in the area.
 They have as many as 20 beers on tap at a time, which includes Berwick’s own flagship brews like Red Bank Dark Lager, Front Street Wheat, and Grumpy Bill’s Porter.
 And what better complement is there to your beer than pizza?
-Berwick Brewing serves pizza made with King Arthur flour and some of the tastiest and cheese around.
+Berwick Brewing serves pizza made with King Arthur flour and some of the tastiest cheese around.
 In warmer weather enjoy the Beir Garten which overlooks the majestic Susquehanna River.

 Seasonal Favorite: Fruhling Spring Ale